 Often when attempting to solve a problem the solution is right in front of us, but we fail to perceive it.
 This may be because we are using the wrong senses.
 We might be looking, for example, when we should be listening or smelling.
 If you want some excellent exposure to and practice in using all senses for solving problems, I highly recommend reading Sherlock Holmes.
 Sir Arthur Conan Doyle’s venerable consulting detective often uses multiple senses in getting to the root of mysteries that flummox everyone else.
 Take, for example, the story “Silver Blaze” in which (a) the fact that a dog did not bark (hearing), and (b) that spicy food was used to mask the taste opium (taste) factor significantly into Holmes solving the case.

 When wrestling with a tough problem or trying to develop ideas, take a moment to consider whether you are taking all sense into account.
 Sometimes it may help to block off one or more senses – for example, simply closing your eyes – in order to become more aware of what the other senses might reveal.
 As Adams’ puts it, “Problem-solvers need all the help they can get.
 They should therefore be careful not to neglect any sensory inputs.”

 So, those are Adams’ six “blocks” (the gloss on each is my own, other than where Adams’ is quoted).
-I plan to write more about this book over the coming months as part of my own effort to absorb its lessons better – and, I hope, to be of help to you in the process.
-In the meantime, how have you overcome some of the blocks described here in your problem solving and innovation efforts?
-Are there other importan blocks you think need to be highlighted?
+How have you overcome some of the blocks described here in your creative problem solving and innovation efforts?
+Are there other important blocks you think need to be highlighted?
 Please comment and share your thoughts.